luizparente/logistic-regression/README.md

 - Directory `src` is the root and contains the source code for this project.
 - Sub-directory `experiments` provides our experiments designed to benchmark the effectiveness of the randomized sampling algorithms studied in this work.
-- Sub-directory `sampling` provides a simplified implementation of the optimized sampling algorithm proposed in the aforementioned paper.
+- Sub-directory `sampling` provides a simplified implementation of the optimized sampling algorithm proposed in the aforementioned paper, as well as a random sampler for comparison.
 - Sub-directory `regression` provides our "vanilla" implementation for the Logistic Regression algorithm.
 - Sub-directory `utilities` implements basic utilities for obtaining additional performance metrics for the models.

 ```
 src
 ├── experiments
-│   └── BasicLeverageScoresSampler_BreastCancer.ipynb
 ├── sampling
-│   └── BasicLeverageScoresSampler.py
 ├── regression
-│   └── SlowLogisticRegression.py
 └── utilities
-    └── Stopwatch.py
 ```

 Further documentation on the particular implementations can be found in their corresponding directories.